Robert Hunt (American football, born 1996): Miami Dolphins

 Hunt was selected by the Miami Dolphins in the second round of the 2020 NFL draft with the 39th pick.
 Hunt made his NFL debut on September 13, 2020, in the season opener against the New England Patriots.
-Hunt made his first career start on October 11, 2020, in a 43–17 victory over the San Francisco 49ers, lining up at right tackle.
+Hunt made his first career start on October 11, in a 43–17 victory over the San Francisco 49ers, lining up at right tackle.

 Carolina Panthers

 On March 13, 2024, Hunt signed a five-year, $100 million contract with the Carolina Panthers.
 He started all 16 games he played in for Carolina, and received his first career Pro Bowl selection.

 Hunt began the 2025 season as one of Carolina's starting guards.
 In Week 2 against the Arizona Cardinals, Hunt suffered a torn left biceps, an injury that required surgery; he was placed on injured reserve on September 15.
+Hunt was activated on January 9, 2026, ahead of the team's Wild Card matchup against the Los Angeles Rams.